DamengRandom/react-tricks-recalls-2025/react-interview-note-2025-09-15.md

 ### useMemo

-- return a cacheable value - optimize purpose (performance)
+- return a cacheable value - optimize for expensive calculation purpose (performance)

 ### useCallback

-- return a cachable function - optimize purpose (performance)
+- return a cachable function - optimize for caching the function for preventing re-render purpose (performance)

 ### useRef